-- A Master's Degree - a cumulative grade-point average of 3.00 or better (A=4.00) on all course work taken prior to receipt of a baccalaureate degree from a regionally accredited institution of higher education, or - a grade-point average of 3.20 or better on the last 60 hours of course work taken prior to receipt of the baccalaureate degree from a regionally accredited institution of higher education, or

-- a grade-point average between 2.50 and 3.2 on all course work taken prior to receipt of a baccalaureate degree from a regionally accredited institution of higher education and a satisfactory score on the Graduate Record Examinations general test, the Miller Analogies Test, or a similar test acceptable to the Graduate Dean, or - high performing students may be admitted with a BA/BSc only, provided they are accepted in and enroll in a relevant master's program on campus.
+- A Master's Degree - a cumulative grade-point average of 3.00 or better (A=4.00) on all course work taken prior to receipt of a master's degree from a regionally accredited institution of higher education, or - a grade-point average of 3.20 or better on the last 60 hours of course work taken prior to receipt of the master's degree from a regionally accredited institution of higher education, or - a grade-point average between 2.50 and 3.2 on all course work taken prior to receipt of a master's degree from a regionally accredited institution of higher education - a satisfactory score on the Graduate Record Examinations general test or a similar test acceptable to the Graduate Dean - high performing students may be admitted with a BA/BSc only, provided they are accepted in and enroll in a relevant master's program on campus.
 Admission in this case is contingent on successful completion of the MA.
 This allows seamless admission and continuity for high-performing students from the bachelor's level.